phac-nml/irida/doc/user/user/samples/index.md

 ![Filter by File button](images/filter-by-file-button.png)

 To filter the table by file click the "Filter by File" button at the top of the table.
 This will open a modal window which will allow you to select the file containing the list of names to filter by.
-Once selected, IRIDA will if the sample names are within the projects currently visible in the table (you can add other project's samples to the table using the projects filter).
+Once selected, IRIDA will display the sample names that are within the projects currently visible in the table (you can add other project's samples to the table using the projects filter).
 Once validated, you will see a summary:

 ![Example of summary of filtering by file.](images/filter-by-file-modal.png)